wkh237/react-native-fetch-blob/README.md

 ### Types

+#### RNFetchBlobConfig

+A set of configurations that will be injected into a `fetch` method, with the following properties.

+#### fileCache:boolean
+  Set this property to `true` will makes response data of the `fetch` stored in a temp file, by default the temp file will stored in App's own root folder with file name template `RNFetchBlob_tmp${timestamp}`.
+#### appendExt:string
+  Set this propery to change temp file extension that created by `fetch` response data.
+#### path:string
+  When this property has value, `fetch` API will try to store response data in the path ignoring `fileCache` and `appendExt` property.
+#### addAndroidDownloads:object (Android only)
+  This is an Android only property, it should be an object with the following properties :
+  - title : title of the file download success notification
+  - description : File description of the file.
+  - mime : MIME type of the file.
+By default is `text/plain`
+  - mediaScannable : A `boolean` value, see [Officail Document](https://developer.android.com/reference/android/app/DownloadManager.html#addCompletedDownload(java.lang.String, java.lang.String, boolean, java.lang.String, java.lang.String, long, boolean))
+  - notification : A `boolean` value decide whether show a notification when download complete.

 #### RNFetchBlobResponse

 When `fetch` success, it resolve a `FetchBlobResponse` object as first argument. `FetchBlobResponse` object has the following methods (these method are synchronous, so you might take quite a performance impact if the file is big)